2014 Hong Kong protests: Allegations of foreign interference

-Mainland Chinese officials and media have repeatedly alleged that outside forces fomented the protests.
+Mainland Chinese officials and media have repeatedly alleged that outside forces formented the protests.
 Li Fei, the first Chinese official to address Hong Kong about the NPCSC decision, accused democracy advocates of being tools for subversion by Western forces who were set at undermining the authority of the Communist Party.
 Li alleged that they were "sowing confusion" and "misleading society".

-The People's Daily claimed that organisers of the Hong Kong protests learned their tactics from supporters of the Sunflower Student Movement in Taiwan, having first sought support from the United Kingdom and the United States.
-Scholarism has been labelled as extremists and a pro-Beijing journal in Hong Kong alleged that Joshua Wong had been cultivated by "US forces".
+In the summer, leading activists met with members of the Sunflower Movement in Taiwan, where they learned about tactics and strategies used by Sunflower Movement protesters.
+Alex Chow stated that they thought that the "strategies and tactics used by Taiwanese protesters during the Sunflower Movement could help move the conversation forward in Hong Kong, since we were in the process of figuring out how to proceed with the Occupy Central Movement in March 2014".
+An op-ed published by the People's Daily alleged that in addition to the meeting in Taiwan, protest organisers first sought support from the United Kingdom and the United States.
+A pro-Beijing journal in Hong Kong alleged that Joshua Wong had been cultivated by "US forces".
 In one of numerous editorials condemning the occupation, the People's Daily said "The US may enjoy the sweet taste of interfering in other countries' internal affairs, but on the issue of Hong Kong it stands little chance of overcoming the determination of the Chinese government to maintain stability and prosperity".
 It alleged that the US National Endowment for Democracy was behind the protests, and that a director of the organisation had met with protest leaders.
 On 15 October, an unnamed Chinese government official stated that "interference certainly exists", citing "the statements and the rhetoric and the behaviour of the outside forces of political figures, of some parliamentarians and individual media".